Google Chrome is a freeware web browser developed by Google and using the WebKit layout engine (later versions will use Blink, a fork of WebKit).

-How to reset Google Chrome on Windows 10?
+How can I reset Google Chrome on Windows 10?

 - Open Google Chrome.